quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 display_eq('I(n=0)', current)
 ```

-Applying the same procedure to the other two ground states, we can compute the supercurrent for the $n=1$ and $n=2$ ground states.
+Applying the same procedure to the other two ground states, we compute the supercurrent for the $n=1$ and $n=2$ ground states.

 ```{code-cell} ipython3
 %%time